Cheapest car insurance in West Virginia for a bad driving record

 Cheapest car insurance in West Virginia with a DUI

-While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $1,795.
+While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,795.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in West Virginia.
+The table below shows the average car insurance rates for a clean record vs. a DUI in West Virginia.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI